hbprosper/TheNtupleMaker/README.md

 ### Interface with ADL

 We are currently taking the analysis code generation one step further.
-We are developing a tool that will automatically produce a complete analysis code given the description of the analysis writtien using the domain specific analysis description language [ADL](http://adl.web.cern.ch/index.html).
-A prototype tool, a transpiler called __adl2tnm__, has been developed that can automatically produce a complete, executable, analysis code given an ntuple.root and the analysis description written in ADL without any need for programming.
+We are developing a tool that will automatically produce a complete analysis code given the description of the analysis written using the domain specific language [ADL](http://adl.web.cern.ch/index.html).
+A prototype tool, a transpiler called __adl2tnm__, has been developed that can automatically produce a complete, executable, analysis code given an ntuple.root from an analysis description written in ADL.
 More information can be found in the [adl2tnm github repository](https://github.com/hbprosper/adl2tnm).
-Note this tool is still very much at the proof of principle stage!
+Note this tool is still very much at the proof of principle stage and quite brittle!